jubalh/awesome-os/README.md

 * [Mako](https://github.com/AjayMT/mako) - Hobby OS for x86 from scratch, written in C
 * [MenuetOS](http://www.menuetos.net/) - Hobby OS supporting 32 and 64 bit, written in Assembly language
 * [MeetixOS](https://github.com/MarcoCicognani/MeetixOS) - A hobby OS written in modern C++20 which aims to be Unix-like.
+* [MonkOS](https://github.com/beevik/MonkOS) - MonkOS is an experimental 64-bit operating system for Intel and AMD processors.
 * [mOS](https://github.com/MQuy/mos) - A hobby operating system developed from scratch
 * [moros](https://github.com/vinc/moros) - MOROS is a hobby operating system written in Rust for the x86 architecture.
 * [MyXomycota](https://sourceforge.net/projects/myxomycota/) - Monolithic kernel in C